Bergen County Restraining Order Lawyers

 Frequently Asked Questions on Bergen County NJ Restraining Order Matters

 FAQ: Can I file a restraining order against my neighbor or against my ex’s new partner?
-Unfortunately, no. In order to file a temporary restraining order in New Jersey, you must have standing to do so under the Domestic Violence Act.
+In order to file a temporary restraining order in New Jersey, you must have standing to do so under the Domestic Violence Act.
 In order to have standing, you must have dated the defendant, have a child with them, or lived with them.
 However, you can always file criminal charges for harassment even if a restraining order is not possible.
+In addition, you may be able to file for a temporary protective order (TPO) for cyber-harassment or stalking.

 FAQ: Where can I file a restraining order in Bergen County?
 At your local police department or in the family division of the Superior Court in Bergen County located in Hackensack NJ.